harfbuzz/boring-expansion-spec/iso_docs/WG03-beyond-64k-glyphs-2024-01e.md

 transformed and potentially given different font variation axis values before being combined to make up the variable composite glyph.

+> <span id="anchor-174"></span>NOTE: The ‘VARC’ table does not affect
+> components of composite glyphs that are contained in ‘glyf’, ‘GLYF’,
+> or other glyph tables.

 The ‘VARC’ table is designed to be very space-efficient, so that fonts making extensive use of its mechanism can sometimes be stored in considerably less file space than without it.
 To achieve these savings,